 A Sermon on Ephesians 4:14-16

 Christians are designed by God to live in unity together.
-Dr. Martyn Lloyd-Jones makes this strong point with Ephesians 4:14-16 as he shows the balance and community needed to live the Christian life.
+In this sermon on Ephesians 4:14–16 titled “Growing Up,” Dr. Martyn Lloyd-Jones makes this strong point as he shows the balance and community needed to live the Christian life.
 As believers become stronger and more firm in their faith, they also grow in the body of Christ.
-Paul says that all Christians have different and varying roles, but all are essential for the life of the Church and one’s personal spiritual growth.
-It is simply impossible for a Christian to grow as he should when he is not part of a fellow community of believers.
-This message is of increasing importance in the loneliness and isolation of today's world.
-For as Christ is the head of the church, so all Christians are connected to him and to each other as a part of this living organism.
-All parts are connected to one another and serve a specific role in the life of the Church.
+Paul says that all Christians have different and varying roles, but all are essential for the life of the church and one’s personal spiritual growth.
+It is simply impossible for a Christian to grow as they should when they are not part of a community of believers.
+This message is of increasing importance in the loneliness and isolation of today’s world.
+As Christ is the head of the church, so all Christians are connected to Him and to each other as a part of this living organism.
+All parts are connected to one another and serve a specific role in the life of the church.
 All believers ought to strive to live in such a way so that they are living in fellowship and harmony with all believers and Christ Jesus who is the head.
-For this is the only way to grow fully in maturity that all believers should be continually striving for.
+This is the only way to grow fully in maturity for which all believers should be continually striving.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.